What’s all the fuss about ClickFunnels…

 It was designed from the ground up, purely for that one purpose, and so of course it does it very well.

-It is not the cheapest product in the world ($97 basic level, $297 for all the bells and whistles), but it can save you the cost of several other products that you will no longer need.
+It is not the cheapest product in the world ($97 basic level, $297 for all the bells and whistles), but it can save you the cost of several other products that you will no longer need, which may actually make it the cheaper option.

-There is a huge benefit from using ClickFunnels, in addition to the product itself, that nobody talks about…
+There is also another huge benefit from using ClickFunnels, in addition to the product itself, that nobody talks about…

 That is the education that you get along the way.
 Not just the product training, but the whole mindset that ClickFunnels is built around.